-For more information about this Elective, see the Learning Area Leader: Mr Rafferty

-The practical side of Environmental Education, practically based activities, adventure activities, environmental science.

-Outdoor and Environmental Studies.
+For more information about this Elective, see the Learning Area Leader: Mr Rafferty You may be interested in this Elective if you enjoy: The practical side of Environmental Education, practically based activities, adventure activities, environmental science.
+Or wish to pursue these subjects in the Senior Years: Outdoor and Environmental Studies.